 People who have been immunized can still get chickenpox.
 That rarely happens, though, and then the symptoms are usually milder.
 There is also a lower risk of complications.

-As of March 2013, chickenpox is classified as a notifiable disease in Germany.
+Chickenpox is classified as a notifiable disease in Germany.
 This means that all doctors must inform their local health authority even if someone is only thought to have chickenpox.
 If a child is infected, the health authority might then contact the parents to tell them to keep the child at home until he or she is no longer contagious.